c-c-l/DatAsana/README.md

 1. Clean up Python code
 2. Add JS function to display name in English or Sanskrit
 3. Add JS function to display poses by type or benefits
-4. See if there is a way to delete for loops in JS using D3 Joins
+4. Delete all for loops and replace with .data() .enter() because it is neat
 5. Fix how the text is displaying for poses (following path is the best option?)

 ## Requirements